 We are pleased to be able to offer “short term” accommodation across the street from the Daylesford Hospital and at Creswick, in collaboration with The University of Melbourne “Going Rural Health” Program.

-We utilise this accommodation for team members who are impacted by shift combinations of late/early if travel is an issue for example, and on an as needed basis, via negotiation with the People Excellence Manager and (Health Service) Unit Manager.
+We utilise this accommodation for team members who are impacted by shift combinations of late/early if travel is an issue for example, and on an as needed basis, via negotiation with the Organisation Development Manager and (Health Service) Unit Manager.

 Further information is available prior to and/or upon commencement.